-Primary reason Five-year forecast Please explain Row We are Until the next reporting period, Türk Telekom aims to set strategic emission reduction targets for 5 and Rather than direct emission targets there are targets set under "environmental goals" 1 planning 10-year periods and to further reduce the carbon emissions that it can manage at the company scale. where different business units have climate related targets such as energy reduction, to For this purpose, Türk Telekom will make investments to increase the rate of fiber infrastructure, which electricity reduction and optimization.
-These targets are determined according to the job introduce uses energy more efficiently than ADSL, among other important contributions.
-It will prepare its services description and operating field of different business units.
-Through these targets and risk a target in for 5G technology.
-With Video Conferencing services, it will support the reduction of emissions from determination processes emission targets can be planned and set in the upcoming the next transportation. reporting years. two years
+Primary reason Five-year forecast Please explain 1 We are planning to introduce a target in the next two years Until the next reporting period, Türk Telekom aims to set strategic emission reduction targets for 5 and 10-year periods and to further reduce the carbon emissions that it can manage at the company scale.
+For this purpose, Türk Telekom will make investments to increase the rate of fiber infrastructure, which uses energy more efficiently than ADSL, among other important contributions.
+It will prepare its services for 5G technology.
+With Video Conferencing services, it will support the reduction of emissions from transportation.
+Rather than direct emission targets there are targets set under "environmental goals" where different business units have climate related targets such as energy reduction, electricity reduction and optimization.
+These targets are determined according to the job description and operating field of different business units.
+Through these targets and risk determination processes emission targets can be planned and set in the upcoming reporting years.

 (C4.2) Did you have any other climate-related targets that were active in the reporting year?

 Other climate-related target(s)